 This collaborative approach is designed to remove the need for multiple submissions and to more quickly provide a greater level of feedback to authors.

 Under the new process, authors will only have to submit their manuscript once to the journal of their choice.
 The editors will assess its suitability for both the journal the article was submitted to, as well as two other associated journals.
 Editors continue to uphold the same rigorous standards as they would for a direct submission to their journal.
-They will evaluate each manuscript for scientific merit and to ensure it is potentially suitable for publication in one of the three journals, before arranging peer review at the most appropriate journal.
+They will evaluate each manuscript for scientific merit and to ensure it is potentially suitable for publication in one of the three journals, before arranging peer review.
+Following peer review, the editors will make a recommendation regarding which, if any, of the participating journals may be most appropriate for publication.
 An Editorial Assessment Charge is payable for all Guided OA submissions passing this initial quality check and entering the Guided OA review process, regardless of whether the article is published in any journal included in the Guided OA pilot.